 Traditionally, bagels are made from wheat flour, water, salt, and yeast.
 After shaping the yeasted dough into a bagel shape, they need to undergo the proofing stage in a minimum of 12 hours at low degrees; then, people boil them in water before baking.

-Thanks to this process, bagels have a unique flavor with a chewy and glossy texture.
-And when you tear them apart, you can feel a bit of crispiness on their golden-brown crust.
+When you tear them apart, you can feel a bit of crispiness on their golden-brown crust.
 However, the texture of them might be different from variety to variety or from region to region.

 Some varieties of bagels might come with fillings; some have toppings like sesame, poppy seeds, or cheese.
 But generally, they are convenient bread that you can buy fresh or frozen in many supermarkets and bakery stores.